Likert scale: Composition

-A Likert scale is the sum of responses on several Likert items.
+A Likert scale consists of several Likert items, where a composite (total) score typically is computed as the sum (or average) of the item scores.
 Because many Likert scales pair each constituent Likert item with its own instance of a visual analogue scale (e.g., a horizontal line, on which the subject indicates a response by circling or checking tick-marks), an individual item is itself sometimes erroneously referred to as being or having a scale, with this error creating pervasive confusion in the literature and parlance of the field.

 A Likert item is simply a statement that the respondent is asked to evaluate by giving it a quantitative value on any kind of subjective or objective dimension, with level of agreement/disagreement being the dimension most commonly used.
 Well-designed Likert items exhibit both "symmetry" and "balance".
 Symmetry means that they contain equal numbers of positive and negative positions whose respective distances apart are bilaterally symmetric about the "neutral"/zero value (whether or not that value is presented as a candidate).
 Balance means that the distance between each candidate value is the same, allowing for quantitative comparisons such as averaging to be valid across items containing more than two candidate values.

-The format of a typical five-level Likert item, for example, could be:
+The format of a Likert item typically is composed of five or seven response options.
+The five-response-option item originally proposed by Rensis Likert was: